imihshos/mab_rl/README.md

 This project is motivated by a case study of Obama's fundraising campaign (https://www.optimizely.com/insights/blog/how-obama-raised-60-million-by-running-a-simple-experiment/).

-We simulated 10,000 rounds of pulls 100 times for each algorithm and took the average to obtain the following results results.
+We simulated 10,000 rounds of pulls 100 times for each algorithm and took the average to obtain the following results.

 ### Theoretical Maximum Reward